 My clients are Unique Individuals.
 They identify with unique products to show the world who they are.
 The people who purchase my quilts know the POWER of color.
 They have great taste in color and quality.
 They realize they are getting a one-of-a-kind work of art that is hand made in the USA (meaning these are not mass-produced).
 These people may not be comfortable with a huge change of color to a room, but appreciate the versatility of Quilt Art and the way it “Pops” when you look at it.
 Many of my clients like the “whimsical” nature of my art.
 Basically, the art make them feel special.
 Art also makes a great gift!

 • How are you different from other Quilt Artists?

-Well, my Quilt Art is my own.
+Well, every artist has a mission, a "WHY" they create their art.
+My mission is to fill the world with more bold, beautiful colors!
+My recipients, like me, enjoy the eye candy and know we have chosen a unique item to display our unique tastes.
+My Quilt Art is my own.
 I either use my own design – or if using a traditional design – change it up to make it my own.
 I am in love with colors and my quilts “Pop” when you look at them.
 There is nothing boring about my quilts – these aren't your grandma's quilts!

 • What type of personality do you work best with and what is expected of them?

 I work best with people that trust that I know what I am doing and appreciate the artist and the art work they have come to love.
 They are a Unique individual who likes unique things in their lives.
 They understand the POWER of color in their lives and want to FEEL that every day when admiring a piece of art.
 They follow their heart when making a purchase or ordering a commission.

 • For what type of person is this NOT going to work?